Preventing Condensation in Your Campervan: Top Tips & Tricks

 • Try using dehumidifying crystals or a 12v motorhome dehumidifier which will help prevent condensation by drawing moisture out of the air.
 Remember that a camper dehumidifier does not cure condensation, just removes the damp from the air.

-• Place a few bowls of salt around your motorhome, Place a few bowls of salt around your campervan, this is the cheapest homemade moisture absorber you can get!
+• Place a few bowls of salt around your motorhome, this is the cheapest homemade moisture absorber you can get!

 • Check under your bathroom and kitchen sink for leaking taps and get any leaks repaired.